CantaraJS/cantara/docs/docs/guides_intro.md

 sidebar_label: Intro
 ---

 Those guides try to dive deeper into the different aspects of Cantara and are sorted in a way that they can be used as an **in-depth** Tutorial.
-Just skip the parts which are not if interest for your project.
+Just skip the parts which are not of interest for your project.

 ## Glossary